 However, not long after setting off, with two kids tired from their sleepovers, one of them decided they couldn’t carry on.

-This was something we had prepared for, and so ran a line from the back of the Hudson to her Challenger.
-Towing another inflatable was like putting the brakes on.towing another inflatable was like putting the brakes on
+We had prepared for this, so we ran a line from the back of the Hudson to her Challenger.
+Towing another inflatable was like putting the brakes on.

 Straight down the middle of the lake is the most direct route.
 We hugged the shoreline, adding further distance to our challenge (not sure why!).

-Plus the camera’s memory card filled up, so time was spent removing old photos….
+Plus, the camera's memory card filled up, so time was spent removing old photos! 🤔

 The Other End